rodriguezandresed/flask-starwars-api/README.md

 - Extensive documentation [here](https://github.com/4GeeksAcademy/flask-rest-hello/tree/master/docs).
 - Integrated with Pipenv for package managing.
-- Fast deloyment to heroku with `$ pipenv run deploy`.
+- Fast deloyment to heroku with `$ pipenv run deploy`
 - Use of `.env` file.
 - SQLAlchemy integration for database abstraction.